WP Ultimo 2.0 Beta 8 is out!

 Tables are hard to make behave well on tablets and smartphones and we feel that managing networks on the go will be an increasingly normal reality, so we needed to prepare.

 We’re also trying to make things as self-documenting as possible.
 When features detect that something might not work for a particular reason, we’ll do our best to let you know right there.
 This is also true for destructive actions that can’t be undone.
-We’ll ask you to read the potential consequences and confim it before moving forward.
+We’ll ask you to read the potential consequences and confirm them before moving forward.
 This can be annoying at times, but I promise you it is for the best.

 Screenshot Scraper improvements